 - Increment the Year counter.
-(Each cycle in the model is intended to represent one year.) - Land Managers each choose a Land Use for the Land Parcels they own. - Determine the Climate (and save it to a file if this was specified). - Determine the Economy (and save it to a file if this was specified). - Calculate the Yield. - Land Managers harvest their Yield and accrue Wealth accordingly. - Land Managers with negative Wealth put Land Parcels up for sale. - New Land Managers are chosen for the Land Parcels put up for sale.
+(Each cycle in the model is intended to represent one year.) - Land Managers each choose a Land Use for the Land Parcels they own. - Determine the Climate (and save it to a file if this was specified). - Determine the Economy (and save it to a file if this was specified). - Calculate the Yield. - Land Managers harvest their Yield and accrue Wealth accordingly. - Land Managers with negative Wealth put all their Land Parcels up for sale by informing the Land Allocator. - The Land Allocator notifies Land Managers neighbouring each Land Parcel for sale. - Neighbouring Land Managers generate bids for each Land Parcel they have been notified of. - The Land Allocator conducts an auction, assigning a (possibly in-migrant) new Land Manager to the Land Parcels. - Land Managers who sold all their Land Parcels are removed from the schedule.